Maya Rudolph biography

 Maya Rudolph began her performing career with the famed improvisational troupe The Groundlings.
 In 2000, she made her debut on NBC's Saturday Night Live, where she continued as one of the show's regular players for over seven years.
 Rudolph's turns included memorably skewed portrayals of Oprah Winfrey, Donatella Versace, and Michelle Obama.

-Maya's latest films include Dax Shepard's comedy CHIPS (2017), and the college comedy Life of the Party (2018), starring Melissa McCarthy.
-She also worked with Melissa McCarthy on the animated crime comedy, The Happytime Murders (2018).
+Maya appeared in Dax Shepard's comedy CHIPS (2017), and the college comedy Life of the Party (2018), starring Melissa McCarthy.
+She also played a role alongside Melissa McCarthy in the animated crime comedy, The Happytime Murders (2018).
+The same year, she appeared in the documentary Love, Gilda (2018), which chronicles the life and death of fellow Saturday Night Live alumni, Gilda Rader.

 The child of music producer Dick Rudolph and singer Minnie Riperton, Ms. Rudolph has followed in their footsteps by producing music, singing, and playing instruments in bands.
 On television she played a recurring role on the NBC comedy series Kath & Kim from 2008 to 2009.